Making complex health information clearer — and more reassuring — for families

 In partnership with the Healthy Kids Minnesota program, we created a suite of multilingual materials to help families understand their children’s test results — what they mean, why they matter, and what to do next.

 Participants in MDH Biomonitoring’s Healthy Kids Minnesota program submit a urine sample from their child so MDH can test for the presence of potentially harmful chemicals.
 Families then receive individualized results showing whether their child has elevated levels and how those levels compare to other children in the program.
+A key part of this project was showing where a child’s results landed while avoiding unnecessary alarm if levels were higher than others.

 Deliverables included: